Call a Nebraska Drug Crime Lawyer for Help

 People charged with delivery of a controlled substance are labeled as drug dealers, and the consequences of a conviction are often severe.
 In Nebraska state and federal courts, delivery of a controlled substance is charged as a felony.
 The more drugs found, the harsher the potential penalty.
 Protect yourself and your future by aligning yourself with a defense attorney at our office as soon as possible.

-We Help Protect Your Future: Contact Berry Law Firm Today
+We Help Protect Your Future: Contact Berry Law Today